jonnonz1/nz-statute-book/acts/public/2020/covid-19-public-health-response-act-2020.md

 (8) If a marae is entered under subsection (1), the person exercising the power must also send a copy of the report referred to in subsection (5) or (6) (as the case may be) to the committee of the relevant marae.

 ### 21 Power to give directions
-An enforcement officer who has reasonable grounds to believe that a person is contravening or likely to contravene a section 11 order may—
+An enforcement officer who has reasonable grounds to believe that a person is contravening or likely to contravene a COVID-19 order may—
   (a) direct that person to stop any activity that is contravening or likely to contravene the order:
   (b) direct that person to take any action to prevent or limit the extent of the person’s non-compliance.

 ### 22 Power to close roads and public places and stop vehicles
-(1) Subsection (2) applies if a section 11 order provides for the total or partial prohibition or restriction of public access, with or without vehicles, to any road or public place within an area specified in the order for the purpose of this section.
+(1) Subsection (2) applies if a COVID-19 order provides for the total or partial prohibition or restriction of public access, with or without vehicles, to any road or public place within an area specified in the order for the purpose of this section.
 (2) For the purpose of enforcing those measures contained in the order, a constable or an enforcement officer acting under the authority of the constable may totally or partially prohibit or restrict public access, with or without vehicles, to any road or public place in that area.
-(3) For the purpose of a section 11 order that provides for restriction of movement, a constable may stop a vehicle.
+(3) For the purpose of a COVID-19 order that provides for restriction of movement, a constable may stop a vehicle.
 (4) Sections 128 and 129 of the Search and Surveillance Act 2012 (duty to remain stopped and to provide information), with any necessary modifications, apply to the powers conferred by subsection (3) and apply in addition to the requirement to provide evidence of identity in section 19﻿.

 ### 23 Power to direct person to provide identifying information
 For the purpose of exercising powers under this subpart, an enforcement officer may direct a person to give the person’s full name, full address, date of birth, occupation, and telephone number, or any of those particulars that the enforcement officer may specify.

 ### 24 Power to direct business or undertaking to close
-(1) An enforcement officer who has reasonable grounds to believe that a business or undertaking, or part of a business or undertaking, is operating in contravention of a section 11 order or contrary to any conditions imposed on its operation by a section 11 order may direct any person who appears to be in charge of the business or undertaking, or that part, to close and cease operation until a later time stated in the direction that does not exceed 24 hours after it is given.
+(1) An enforcement officer who has reasonable grounds to believe that a business or undertaking, or part of a business or undertaking, is operating in contravention of a COVID-19 order or contrary to any conditions imposed on its operation by a COVID-19 order may direct any person who appears to be in charge of the business or undertaking, or that part, to close and cease operation until a later time stated in the direction that does not exceed 24 hours after it is given.
 (2) As soon as a direction is given, the owner or manager or person to whom it is given may appeal to the District Court for the revocation of the direction.
 (3) The Court—
   (a) may revoke the direction either unconditionally or subject to any conditions that it thinks fit to impose; or